 [Update June 3 at 12:35 p.m.: the Mayor’s office has announced that testing is not restricted to only people with symptoms.
 Now if you believe you have been exposed to someone with COVID-19, or you have to return to your workplace — you now eligible to register for a free test.
 Currently, the site is testing 400 people a day but have the capacity to test more.
 The article has been updated accordingly]

-Tomorrow, Colorado will open its newest and largest free coronavirus testing site in the state at the Pepsi Center.
-Open seven days a week from 8 a.m. to 4 p.m., anyone experiencing coronavirus symptoms can come get a free test.
+On May 22, Colorado opened its newest and largest free coronavirus testing site in the state at the Pepsi Center.
+Open seven days a week from 8 a.m. to 4 p.m., anyone experiencing coronavirus symptoms, believes they have come in contact with someone with COVID-19 or are returning to the workplace can get a free test.
 All you have to do is register at Denvergov.org or call 311.
 You do not need a doctor’s note, insurance, or to be a Denver resident to receive the test.
 You do need some form of identity verification but that can be anything from a passport to a driver’s license or a library card or a water bill (more examples here).
 Unlike the last large scale drive-up testing site in Lowry — this one hopes to be much more efficient.

 Polis explained this site will be much faster as the tests have been updated so patients can self administer them by rubbing the cotton swab around your inner-nostril rather than having a healthcare provider do a deeper nostril swab for you.
 Additionally, unlike when Lowry opened, the test site is now one of 34 others spread across the state.